Dikssen/HiveAI/README.md

 }
 ```

 Restart `backend` + `worker` — the orchestrator discovers agents from the registry automatically.
+The agent and its tools are seeded into the database on next startup.

 ---